kartonfarkas/api_docs/source/suite/exports/export_data.rst

 Downloading Export Data
 =======================

-If data is exported into a CSV file and distribution_method is set to local, the file is stored in our server and it can be queried also through the API.
-This function is available for :doc:`index`.
+If data was exported into a CSV file and distribution_method was set to local for the export, the file is stored in our server and it can be queried also through the API via this endpoint.
+This function is available for all exports at :doc:`index`.

 Endpoint
 --------